 I grew up playing in the forests of Connecticut and felt right at home among the patches of skunk cabbage and woodland flowers.
 I was raised with my Italian Grandmother close by who had moved to the states as a young woman, married my grandfather and created a homestead in Norwalk.
 She grew beautiful organic vegetable gardens, raised goats for their milk and rabbits for their meat.
 My Grandfather was a game hunter and a mushroom forager as well.
 They both gathered wild food and medicines from their surroundings.
 An absolute favorite of my Grandmother was the wild dandelions.
 I fondly remember going out and picking dandelion greens in the early spring.
 When I was a bit older we moved to Newtown and I remember going outside to pick dandelion greens with my Grandmother and noticing one of our neighbors spraying chemicals on their dandelions – trying to eradicate them!
 I immediately felt embarrassed and, in typical teenager fashion, assumed that my Grandmother must have been the one in the wrong.
 Why would someone spray chemicals to kill dandelions if they were actually good for you?

 Years later I moved to Asheville, North Carolina to go to school and fell in love with the mountains and tremendous flora there.
 I recall taking a walk one day and saying to myself – I would really like to know what all of these plants are called and what they’re used for.
 I began studying herbal medicine as a hobby.
 I became very interested in specific medicinal herbs for health and wellness and eventually decided sign up for a local class about medicinal plants.
 During my training I learned about the multiple benefits of dandelion including how they support the body in detoxifying harmful chemicals.
 I was struck by the irony of how such a beneficial plant is subjected to eradication by poisonous chemicals.
 I thought back to the wisdom of my grandmother and knew in my heart that learning as much as I could about healing plants was my calling.
+And it’s so heartening to see that natural, herbal remedies are being recognized and used for their vast medicinal properties today; even the legalization of cannabis is a win for people all over the world, with it being used as high chew edibles and myriad other forms to treat chronic illnesses and health conditions.
+Back pain, headache, depression, chronic pains, and a lot other ailments are cured with the help of cannabinoids.
+I hear CBD is available in the oil, cream, and capsules which is better for those who do not want to take in edible form.
+Dispensaries like Blessed CBD have products that are plant-powered goodness designed for general well-being for their consumers.
+The plant world has much to offer in terms of healing mind, body, and spirit.
 Little did I know this would turn into not only a lifelong passion but my career for the last twenty years as well.

 Twin Star offers an herbalism class for bartenders.
 Can you share what the course covers?